 Legal hours for hunting are 30 minutes before sunrise until 30 minutes after sunset, except alligators, raccoons, opossums, foxes, coyotes, bobcats and feral hogs which may be hunted at night.
 Any light used to hunt raccoons, opossums, foxes, or bobcats must be carried on the body of the hunter, affixed to a helmet or hat worn by the hunter, or be part of a belt system worn by the hunter.
 There is no voltage restriction on such lights.

-Legal hours for migratory bird are 30 minutes before sunrise to sunset (see Migratory Birds Seasons).
+Legal hours for migratory birds are 30 minutes before sunrise to sunset (see Migratory Birds Seasons).
 Sunrise and sunset times are available on the Go Outdoors GA App.